The Denver Scholarship Foundation makes college possible for thousands of Denver Public Schools graduates each year.

 He is a graduate of Dartmouth College (B.A., English Literature) and the University of Colorado School of Law (Juris Doctorate).
 He resides in Denver and is the father of two and the grandfather of four.

-Jayne Ford is Recruiting Director of ghSMART.
+Jayne Ford is formerly the Recruiting Director of ghSMART.
 The firm offers quality-guaranteed services in the areas of management assessment and leadership coaching.
 Clients include leading private equity investors, hedge fund managers, Fortune 500 boards and senior executives.Prior to joining ghSMART, Jayne was Vice President of Shawnee Milling Company.
 There she led the strategic planning initiative in addition to overseeing the southeastern US sales group.
 Before joining Shawnee Milling Company, Jayne was the Chief Administrative Officer for Corbin & Company Capital Management.

 Jayne holds an MBA from the Harvard Business School and a BBA in Finance from Texas Christian University.